Lenty/SLiCAP_python/README.md

 The dependencies are listed in the 'requirements.txt' file.
 When installing SLiCAP on an Anaconda distribution, it requires installing the 'in-place' module, which can be installed using the 'python -m pip install in-place'.
+- Download the SLiCAP archive from github
+- Extract it in some directory
+- Open a terminal or an Anaconda terminal if you run python from Anaconda
-SLiCAP can be installed by running 'python setup.py install' or 'python setup.py install --user'.
+- Enter: 'python setup.py install' or 'python setup.py install --user'
+- Answer the questions

+## Project file locations
+**Do not place project files in the directory where SLiCAP installs the libraries, the examples, and the documentation.**
+This location defaults to: /home/<username>/SLiCAP/ (LINUX) or \users\<username>\SLiCAP\ (WINDOWS).
+**The contents of this directory will be overwritten if you re-install or update SLiCAP.**

 ## First Run
 To verify setting up of SLiCAP has been done correctly, it is possible to run one of the example projects that are in the examples/ directory.